FIFA Club World Cup Betting Offers 2021

 It is seen as more of a headache than anything else for many of the UEFA clubs involved in the tournament, having to take time out of a busy winter schedule at home to fly half way around the world to play.
 The fans don’t necessarily see it that way though and the cup has become a bucket list prize for their clubs to win.

-2021 will be the 17th edition of the club world cup and will see the European Champions invited to play in Qatar.
-It was due to be held in December 2020 but has been moved to 1-11 February 2021 due to fixture congestion.
-Seven teams will take part over four rounds, with Champions League winners and the Copa Libertadores champions entering at the semi-final stage.
+This will be the 18th edition of the club world cup and will see the European Champions invited to play in Japan.
+It will be the second cup to be held in 2021 due to the 2020 version moving to 1-11 February 2021 due to fixture congestion.
+Six teams will take part over four rounds, with Champions League winners and the Copa Libertadores champions entering at the semi-final stage.
 The format is usually 7 teams but this year Auckland City have withdrawn due to issues related to quarantine measures.

 FIFA Club World Cup Betting Offers for 2021